 Haute Savoie / France

-In the winter, the Alpine pastures are transformed into great ski stations - choose from La Clusaz, Le Grand Bornand and Manigod.
+In the winter, the Alpine pastures are transformed into great ski resorts: choose from La Clusaz, Le Grand Bornand and Manigod.

-Thônes is also perfectly placed to make the most of the medieval town of Annecy and its lake - reputed to be the cleanest in Europe.
+Thônes in Haute Savoie is also perfectly placed to make the most of the medieval town of Annecy and its lake — reputed to be the cleanest in Europe.

-From Thônes it’s less than 12km to the Aravis ski stations of La Clusaz, Le Grand Bornand and Manigod.
+From Thônes, it’s less than 12km to the Aravis ski resorts of La Clusaz, Le Grand Bornand and Manigod.

 In addition, La Clusaz and Le Grand Bornand share a great-value, combined Aravis Ski pass that provides 220km of skiing and 95 lifts with slopes suitable for all levels, including extensive off-piste areas.
 Take a look at the La Clusaz piste map for more information.

 We also have the latest La Clusaz weather info and webcams.